 Otherwise, you will be outweighed by this agenda, and the graphic below indicates your position in the decisions.

-This website is non-partisan and is solely dedicated to removing the harmful controls placed on our state and nation through Agenda 21 and its associated programs.
+This website is non-partisan and is solely dedicated to removing the harmful controls placed on our state and nation through associated programs of Agenda 21, Agenda 2030, and the Great Reset.
 We invite all Idahoans to join us in this fight for freedom!